EllaTheCat/dopamine-2020/README.md

 This looked easy but the implementation has required the "Window Change Monitor".
 This is an i3-msg subscription to window events and a monitor that marks the focused window with the workspace name.
-It's being tested as I write.
-I test with "mouse click to focus" and keyboard.

 There should be only one window per output marked with the name of the workspace.
 Two marks with the same name on the same workspace is a major bug.
 Zero marks is a minor bug because the system usually recovers.

+Note: This wasn't easy to get working, and strictly speaking it still doesn't work immediately after startup, but two or three window events let it settle down.

 ## Launcher
 The launcher starts and stops media playback from files or tvheadend